radio3-network/BluemchenOS/app-template.md

 + "title" to specify the app title (up to 30 ASCII characters)
 + "description", for a one line description (up to 100 characters)
 + "repository" for the location of the official git repository
-+ "license" to report the applicable license for the app
++ "license" to report the applicable license for the app (SPDX.org format)
-+ "copyright" to list the copyright author
++ "copyright" to list the copyright authors
 + "dependencies" a list of dependencies and supported versions
 + "execute", for the the command to be run when launched

+Some of the fields can have multiple values.
+Each value on those fields should be separated using the JSON syntax.
+An example would be "dependencies": ["acme-1.0.0", "example-1.x.x", "test-5.0.2"].

+The list of fields where multiple values are supported:
++ repository
++ license
++ copyright
++ dependencies

 ### Dependencies